 |Corrections||Amendments made to the BOL, e.g. changes to weight and dimensions made by the port authority after VGM weighing.|

 |Release method||Release details often appears elsewhere on the form, e.g. at the top, or stamped over the load details table.
 Count of originals often appears in the Legal Clauses section.The BOL format the buyer must use when receiving the shipment, either:express release: emailed pdf.originals required: physically possession of hard copy form.Using originals is slower and more expensive, but is still preferred when paying by L/C – with the bank only triggering payment when all originals have been delivered.
 Sometimes, payment occurs before delivery.
 If the shipper notifies the forwarder, the release of goods can occur without originals.
 This hybrid method is called telex release.|

 |Forwarder Sign-off||Place of Issue, Date of Issue, and Signature.|

 |Forwarder||Specified at the top of the form.
 Logo, name, and sometimes contact details.|

 |Negotiability||Usually specified at the top of the form, and/or in the consignee field.
 Most BOLs are marked negotiable, meaning the goods can change ownership while in transit.
 Only large companies shipping in-house or between sister companies should mark the shipment as non-negotiable.|

-The bill of lading described here is the contract of carriage between the forwarder and their customer.
-It is more properly called the house BOL, to distinguish it from a very similar document called the Master BOL.
+The Bill of Lading described here is the contract of carriage between the forwarder and their customer.
+It is more properly called the House BOL, to distinguish it from a very similar document called the Master BOL.

-The master bill of lading also acts as the forwarder’s receipt of delivery and contract of carriage.
-The end customer doesn’t get a copy of this document, but their forwarder should provide them with the master bill of lading number.
+The Master Bill of Lading also acts as the forwarder’s receipt of delivery and contract of carriage.
+The end customer doesn’t get a copy of this document, but their forwarder should provide them with the Master Bill of Lading number.
 It acts as a tracking number while the shipment is in the carrier’s hands.

 You will first see the House BOL as a draft.
 Soon after reserving a carrier booking, the forwarder will send a draft to confirm weights and dimensions.
-It is important to check them because the departure port will weigh the shipment, and any discrepancy may lead to fines being imposed, and the BOL being updated.
+It is important to check them because the departure port will weigh the shipment and any discrepancy may lead to fines being imposed and the BOL being updated.